etpinard/basemap.d3/README.md

 - Periodic panning
 - Zoom and pan, double clicking bring back to original position
 - Basemap of coastlines, land, ocean, countries
+- Customizable lon/lat axis ranges

 ### TODO list

-- Support for administrative subunits
+- Support for administrative subunits!
 - Fix zoom bug
-- Add customizable range and scope
+- Add customizable scope (on the topojson itself before plotting!)
+- Implement finer resolutions
-- Handle choropleth with stroke color and width (with gd.data or with gd.layout?)
+- Handle choropleth with stroke color and width (set in data inherited, from layout)
 - Handle grid (i.e. graticules) per axis
-- Generalize choropleth color scale
 - ...

+### Unanswered questions

+- How to handle marker point?
+As SVG paths translated onto the map or as topojson coordinates projected into `<circle>` or `<rect>` elements.

 ## Running it locally